First Anitamox® Design for Greater Ammonia and Nitrogen Removal

-Hazen and Sawyer has designed a deammonification system for the 20 mgd South Durham Water Reclamation Facility in Durham, North Carolina.
+Hazen and Sawyer designed the groundbreaking deammonification system, the first of its kind to be installed in the US, for the 20-mgd South Durham Water Reclamation Facility in North Carolina.

 Project Outcomes and Benefits